VijayDayakaran/Deep-Learning-approach-for-ECG-based-prediction-and-diagnosis-of-Heart-Disease/README.md

-# Deep-Learning-approach-for-ECG-based-prediction-and-diagnosis-of-Heart-Disease
 The study presents a hybrid model that combine convolutional Neural Networks (CNN) with K-Nearest Neighbors (KNN) to predict heart disease using ECG data.
+The CNN extra at robust features from FCG Signals, which are then classified by the KNN algorithm.
+Evaluated on publicly available ECG dataset, the model demonstrates improved production accuracy, offering a promising non-invasive approach for early heart disease diagnosis